AvikCodeCrafter/Jenkins/README.md

 ## 🏷️ License

 MIT License
-Feel free to fork, share, and help the community ❤️
+Feel free to fork, share, and help the community ❤️ Lover

 ---